oracle/graal/docs/INTEROP.md

 ## How to explicitly send messages from Sulong

-You can use the built-ins defined in `include\truffle.h`.
+You can use the built-ins defined in `include/polyglot.h`.

 ## What messages are sent for LLVM operations on foreign objects